- Ph.D. Sociology, State University of New York at Albany, 1999

 Professional Awards and Achievements

-- Winner of the 2013 Malvin E. and Lea P. Bank Outstanding Teaching Award for the College of the Liberal Arts at Penn State University.
+- Winner of the 2013 Malvin E. and Lea P. Bank Outstanding Teaching Award, College of the Liberal Arts, Penn State University.

-- Winner of the 2005 Outstanding Tenure Line Teaching Award for the College of Liberal Arts at Penn State University.
+- Winner of the 2005 Outstanding Tenure Line Teaching Award, College of Liberal Arts, Penn State University.

 - Winner of the American Society of Criminology’s 2002 Ruth Shonle Cavan Award for outstanding early career contributions to the discipline of criminology.

 - Winner of the 2002 Saleem Shah award for early career excellence, sponsored by the American Psychology-Law Society (Division 41 of the American Psychological Association) and the American Society of Forensic Psychology.